grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 “Test-After" ends up as “Test-Never"
 ------------------------------------

 I will ask this question again: did you ever have to write a requirements or design document for something that you already implemented?
 Was it fun?
 Was it valuable?
 Was it creative?
 No, I do not think so.
 The same holds for our executable specification.
-After we've written the code, we have little motivation to specify what we wrote -- some of the pieces of code “we can just see are correct", other pieces “we already saw working" when we copied the code over to our development machine and ran a few sanity checks...
+After we've written the code, we have little motivation to specify what we wrote -- some of the pieces of code “we can just see are correct", other pieces “we already saw working" when we compiled and deployed our changes and ran a few manual checks...
 The design is ready...
 Specification?
 Maybe next time...

 Another reason might be time pressure.
 When pressure becomes too high, it seems to trigger heroic behaviors in us.
 Then all of a sudden we drop all the “baggage", stop learning and experimenting, revert to all of the old “safe" behaviors and “save what we can!".
 If the Specification is written at the end, it is sacrificed, since the code already has been written, “and it will be tested anyway by real tests" like box tests, smoke tests and sanity tests.
 However, when starting with a Statement it is quite the opposite.
 Here a Statement evaluating to false is **a reason** to write any code.
 Thus, creating the Specification is an indispensable part of writing code.